Go to: [Key Researchers]

 Since joining Loughborough University, Michael's research has been instrumental in further developing GaWC's agenda-setting global urban research programme.
 This has included research on the expansion of global city functions into wider (global/mega) city-regions and associated polycentric metropolitan development, the study of the role of cities in economic expansion (funded by the Leverhulme Trust), and the further conceptualization and measurement of global urban networks (funded by the ESRC).
 Results of this research have been published widely, including in four recent books co-edited with GaWC colleagues: Global Urban Analysis: A Survey of Cities in Globalization (Earthscan, 2011), the International Handbook of Globalization and World Cities (Edward Elgar, 2012), Cities in Globalization (Global Cities, Vol. I, Routledge, 2013) and Megaregions: Globalization's New Urban Form?
 (Edward Elgar, 2015).
 Other recent key outputs include co-edited special issues of Regional Studies, Urban Studies and Raumforschung und Raumordnung.

 Michael has worked with policy makers and economic development agencies in a range of cities across the world (including Abu Dhabi, Dublin, Frankfurt, London and Sydney).
 His research has been covered extensively in the national and international media.

-Michael Hoyler is Senior Lecturer in Human Geography in the School of Social, Political and Geographical Sciences at Loughborough University, UK.
+Michael Hoyler is Reader in Human Geography in the School of Social, Political and Geographical Sciences at Loughborough University, UK.
 He has published widely in the field of urban studies, including 7 (co-)edited books and special issues, as well as a significant number of key journal papers and book chapters.
 He is editor of the GaWC website.